uni-Arya/stepdownfdp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functionality to convert a collection of target/decoy scores, obtained from competition-based statistical procedures, to a list of rejections.
-In this list of rejections, the proportion of false discoveries is bounded by a prespecified tolerance *α* ∈ (0,1) with probability at least 1 − *γ* ∈ (0,1).
+This package provides a step-down procedure for controlling the False Discovery Proportion (FDP) in a competition-based setup.
+This includes target-decoy competition (TDC) in computational mass spectrometry and the knockoff construction in regression.
+FDP control (also referred to as FDX) is probabilistic in nature: given a prespecified FDP tolerance *α* ∈ (0,1) and a desired confidence level 1 − *γ* the procedure reports a list of discoveries for which the FDP is  ≤ *α* with probability ≥ 1 − *γ*.

 ## Installation